 Last four in — Another unofficial term, the "last four in" refers to the final four teams that receive at-large bids to the tournament.
 These are teams that are usually on the bubble as Selection Sunday draws near.

-NET — NCAA Evaluation Tool is a new ranking in 2018-19 that relies on game results, strength of schedule, game location, scoring margin, net offensive and defensive efficiency, and the quality of wins and losses.
+NET — NCAA Evaluation Tool was a new ranking in 2018-19 that relies on game results, strength of schedule, game location, scoring margin, net offensive and defensive efficiency, and the quality of wins and losses.
 The ranking replaces RPI as the main sorting tool for the selection committee.
 Some of the unique aspects of the NET include the omission of game date and order (to give equal importance to both early and late-season games), and the inclusion of a cap of 10 points for winning margin (to prevent teams needlessly running up the score in a game where the outcome was certain).
 Read more about the NET here.

 Offensive efficiency — Points scored per 100 offensive possessions.
 For example, if a team scored 95 points in a game with 85 possessions, their offensive efficiency would be 115.9.
 View current offensive efficiency rankings here.